click to enlarge

-One year into her four-year appointment as a Sanders Clinician Scholar, Meltzer-Brody has found that the program is flourishing.
+Nearly two years into her four-year appointment as a Sanders Clinician Scholar, Meltzer-Brody has found that the program is flourishing.
 Its success can be traced, in part, to the tools possessed by those she helps and to the willingness of department leaders and residents to openly discuss the program.

 “It’s an incredibly rewarding group of people to work with,” says Meltzer-Brody.
 “You’re talking about smart, hardworking, accomplished people who, in large numbers, get better.
 What I’ve found is that when one person comes forward to talk about burnout, it opens the doors for others.”

 For residents and physicians, accessibility to the program comes at just the right time, as burnout and stress nationwide have reached record levels, despite the implementation of duty hour restrictions.
 Reflecting on the impact of "Taking Care of Our Own" to date, Meltzer-Brody draws three important conclusions.